 - (a) In the case of bereavement in the immediate family, an employee not on leave of absence without pay shall be entitled to special leave at his/her regular rate of pay, from the date of death to and including the day of the funeral with, if necessary, an allowance for immediate return travelling time.
-Such leave shall not exceed three (3) working days. - (b) Immediate family is defined as an employee's parent, wife, husband, child, brother, sister, father-in-law, mother-in-law, foster child, grandfather, grandmother, grandchild, son-in-law, daughter-in-law, step parent, step child, legal guardian and any other relative permanently residing in the employee's household or with whom the employee permanently resides.
+Such leave shall not exceed three (3) working days.
+An additional two (2) paid days will be granted when the funeral is out of province. - (b) Immediate family is defined as an employee's parent, wife, husband, child, brother, sister, father-in-law, mother-in-law, foster child, grandfather, grandmother, grandchild, son-in-law, daughter-in-law, step parent, step child, legal guardian and any other relative permanently residing in the employee's household or with whom the employee permanently resides.
 In the event of the death of the employee's brother-in-law, sister-in-law, aunt and uncle, the employee shall be entitled to compassionate leave for one (1) day for the purpose of attending the funeral. - (c) Every effort will be made to grant additional compassionate leave of absence without pay, if requested by the employee.